portuguese-accent-marks

 Remember: Not every word that includes this sound will necessarily have an accent mark to signal it.

-For example, the words amigo (friend), dentro (inside) or porco (pig) all have vowels that are pronounced exactly as if they had a caret on them, but they don’t.
+For example, the words amigo (friend), dentro (inside) and porco (pig) all have vowels that are pronounced exactly as if they had a caret on them, but they don’t.
 You’ll learn as you go… promise!

 The Agudo e Grave, or Acute and Grave Marks (´, `)